MicrosoftDocs/xamarin-docs/docs/essentials/geocoding.md

 }
 catch (Exception ex)
 {
-    // Handle exception that may have occured in geocoding }
+    // Handle exception that may have occurred in geocoding }
 ```

 The altitude isn't always available.
 If it is not available, the `Altitude` property might be `null` or the value might be zero.
 If the altitude is available, the value is in meters above above sea level.

 Getting [placemarks](xref:Xamarin.Essentials.Placemark) for an existing set of coordinates: